DPDK/dpdk/doc/guides/prog_guide/packet_framework.rst

 *   Inline accelerators: NICs, switches, FPGAs, etc;

-*   Look-aside accelerators: chipsets, FPGAs, etc.
+*   Look-aside accelerators: chipsets, FPGAs, Intel QuickAssist, etc.

 Usually, to support a specific functional block, specific implementation of Packet Framework tables and/or ports and/or actions has to be provided for each accelerator, with all the implementations sharing the same API: pure SW implementation (no acceleration), implementation using accelerator A, implementation using accelerator B, etc.